About the Life Course Data Initiative

 Using the Life Course Dataset, the ABS will publish statistics to support a better understanding of children’s experiences and outcomes across Australia.
 This will include an experimental indicator of child disadvantage which incorporates measures relevant to children’s social, economic, and educational wellbeing.

 For more information about the ABS statistical program, refer to Analytical insights.
-Initial outputs from the ABS Statistical program are available in Methodological insights.
+Initial insights from the ABS statistical program are available in Analytical insights and Methodological insights.

 Community program

 Community Data Liaison Officers (CDLOs) are working with communities to understand data needs and help them access data.
-The CDLOs are meeting with communities and place-based initiatives to help local decision-makers have data that supports local decision-making.
+The CDLOs are meeting with communities and place-based initiatives to help local decision-makers get data that support local decision-making.

 LCDI pilot evaluation